cognitedata/cognite-synthetic-tags/README.md

 {
     "avg_value": 42,
-    "above_average: <pd.Series of bool values, True for points that are above 42, False for others>, "positive_difference: <pd.Series of bool values, True for points that are above 42, False for others>, }
+    "above_average: <pd.Series of bool values, True for points that are above 42, False for others>, }
 ```